Governance of higher education

 The state has a significant commitment for financing HEIs.
 Higher education is for the most part free-of-charge and the State allocates significant resources for research conducted by the HEIs.

-This funding for research and third-cycle education that HEIs receive directly from the Government are in the form of a base grant that may be used freely within different fields of research.
+The funding for research and third-cycle education that HEIs receive directly from the Government is in the form of a base grant that may be used freely within different fields of research.
+The base grant is defined in the HEI’s public service agreement.
 Only a small part of the funding is performance based.
 This part is based on scholarly production, external funding and collaboration with the surrounding society.
 Beyond the direct government funding, significant state funds are allocated through research funding agencies, which are governed by various ministries and which are applied for in competition with other applicants.
-Research and third-cycle education are also funded to a considerable extent by other research funding bodies, such as private foundations or the EU.
+Research and third-cycle education are also funded to a considerable extent by other research funding bodies, such as private foundations or the European Union.